 Media monitoring provides you with useful information about your marketing efforts.
 The moment your campaign is out, you can track whether people are noticing it and how are they reacting to it.
 You can see which media outlets are covering it and whether the coverage is positive or negative.
 Also, you can keep track of mentions over a period of time and discover potential influencers who would be a good fit for your brand.
 Some of the biggest scandals in the fashion industry are often caused by a backlash toward campaigns.
 One of the latest examples is Dolce & Gabanna, but unfortunately, there are many more.
 Their promotional videos for the upcoming fashion show in Shanghai were seen as racist and insulting.
 There was a huge backlash and in the end, they had to cancel the show.
 Here’s what the sentiment of online mentions regarding D&G looked like at the time.

 If the online crisis starts brewing, you’ll know right away.
 Whenever the number of mentions of your brand starts growing unexpectedly you’ll get a Spike alert.
 That way you’ll know that you have a potential problem right from the start and you can react before it spreads like fire.
-Fast reaction is very important because it shows to your customers that you are considerate, willing to take responsibility for your actions and informed.
+Fast reaction is very important because it shows to your customers that you are considerate, willing to take responsibility for your actions, and informed.
 Media monitoring can be very helpful in creating content, as well.
 We covered this topic in our previous blog.

 Establish relationships with your customers

 Being there for your customers is crucial.
 Especially if you’re just starting out.
 Media monitoring will help you keep track of what your customers are saying about your brand on their social media accounts.
-Also, you can discover what social media platforms they’re using so you can direct your marketing efforts on right channels where people will actually see them.
+Also, you can discover what social media platforms they’re using so you can direct your marketing efforts on the right channels where people will actually see them.
 People often use social media to write their issues regarding some negative experiences they had.
 If you look at any brand Twitter account, you’ll see that they are mostly responding to peoples’ questions and problems.
 This will especially come in handy if they’re writing posts about your brand without tagging you in it.
 It is a perfect opportunity for you to establish communication with them and make things right.
 Your customers will in most cases appreciate your effort and you can get a loyal customer out of the situation that started out as something negative.
 Don’t let any post slip below your radar.
-Use media monitoring to get an insight into what your customers want, need and expect from you and adjust.
+Use media monitoring to get an insight into what your customers want, need, and expect from you and adjust.
 A happy customer is a loyal customer!

 Find the right influencers

 Social media is full of influencers, but not all of them will be the right fit for you.
 Use media monitoring to track the ones who are.
-In the tool, you can find the top ten influencers that mentioned your brand the most, the ones who have the biggest reach, the sentiment of their mentions and channels they’re using.
+In the tool, you can find the top ten influencers that mentioned your brand the most, the ones who have the biggest reach, the sentiment of their mentions, and the channels they’re using.
 That information will help you decide which ones would be best to collaborate with.
 Also, you should pay attention to the ones who are not really your biggest fans.
 Maybe you can use some of their constructive criticism to improve your brand.

 Be informed about your competitors and the industry